-The initial examination of the longitudinal F_1 clinical cohort from 2002 to 2006 (the first round examination) provided no evidence for an increased prevalence of adult-onset multifactorial diseases due to parental radiation exposure, but the study subjects were still quite young.
+The initial examination of the longitudinal $F_1$ clinical cohort from 2002 to 2006 (the first round examination) provided no evidence for an increased prevalence of adult-onset multifactorial diseases due to parental radiation exposure, but the study subjects were still quite young.
 Definitive human data can only be obtained if a high-quality clinical study is continued until the subjects become elderly, when many multifactorial diseases develop.
-The objective of this study is to elucidate the effects of parental exposure to A-bomb radiation on the development of polygenic, multifactorial diseases such as diabetes, hypertension, dyslipidemia, ischemic heart disease, and stroke, and subclinical conditions among the F_1 offspring.
+The objective of this study is to elucidate the effects of parental exposure to A-bomb radiation on the development of polygenic, multifactorial diseases and subclinical conditions among the $F_1$ offspring.
 Self-selection bias also tends to be minimized when prospective longitudinal data are obtained, because such data allow estimates of disease incidence.
 Thus far we have:

-• Almost completed the third round examination of the F1 offspring clinical study (FOCS) that was initiated in November 2014 on a four-year cycle.
-9,525 subjects participated and participation rate during this cycle was 72.7%.
-Continued conducting the third round examination and started the fourth round in November 2018.

-• Initiated efforts to develop an integrated program project in collaboration with Departments of Epidemiology, Molecular Biosciences, and Statistics.
-Submitted an umbrella program project for investigation of genetic effects of atomic bomb radiation to the genetic research cluster.
+- Completed the second round examination of the longitudinal F1 offspring clinical study (FOCS) that was initiated in November 2010 on a four-year cycle.
+10,426 subjects participated and participation rate during this cycle was 79.6%.
+Continued conducting the third round examination. - Conducted preliminary tabulation of the prevalence and incidence of individual multifactorial disease outcomes among about 10,000 FOCS participants between November 2010 and October 2015. - Initiated efforts to develop an integrated program project in collaboration with Departments of Epidemiology, Molecular Biosciences, and Statistics.